sodafoundation/architecture-analysis/specs/dashboard/delfin_user_interface.md

 ### Input Requirements

 [//]:# (What are the input requirements for this feature \(can give links to the high level requirements/architecture documents, tasks, analysis etc\) )
-* User should be able to register a storage device
+* User must be able to register a storage device

 ### Feature Requirements
-* Discovery of Storages (auto-discovery or discovery based on Vendor / model selection)
+* Discovery of Storage (auto-discovery or discovery based on Vendor / model selection)
 * Overall Capacity dashboard ( aggregated capacity details of all discovered platforms)
 * Overall Alert Dashboard (For September release)
 * Overall Performance Dashboard (For September release)